 In all activities, KAO endeavours to reduce usage of electricity and paper, and thus CO2 emissions, and encourage paper recycling to reduce our impact on the Earth’s natural resources.
 Our Environmental Management (EM) efforts aim to reduce non-essential printing, manage energy usage and increase recycling.
 We measure the success of our efforts using the following indicators.

-The efforts to reduce Electricity Usage made by KAO paid off in FY2019.
-Total electricity usage registered was reduced despite more Learning Centres and offices were in operation during the year.
-Still, KAO will continue to practice energy-saving practices such as turning off lights when not in use, installing energy saving light bulbs and using motion sensors where possible.
+The efforts to reduce Electricity Usage made by KAO paid off in 2019.
+Our total electricity usage reduced, despite more Kumon centres and branch offices being in operation.
+KAO will continue to energy efficient practices, like turning off lights when not in use, installing energy saving light bulbs and using motion sensors where possible.

-Electricity usage in 2018 1,754,757 kWh
+Electricity usage in 2018: 1,754,757 kWh

-Electricity usage in 2019 1,672,964 kWh
+Electricity usage in 2019: 1,672,964 kWh

-Paper usage in 2018 4,671,208 sheets
+Paper usage in 2018: 4,671,208 sheets

-Paper usage in 2019 4,229,597 sheets
+Paper usage in 2019: 4,229,597 sheets

-In 2018 1,128 t-CO2
+In 2018: 1,128 t-CO2

-In 2019 1,087 t-CO2
+In 2019: 1,087 t-CO2